redhat-performance/script-mate/docs/opl_shovel.md

 Public: Checks if given JSON file have main expected fields.

 * $1 - File to check.
+* $2... - List of paths to check (optional, default is .started and .ended)

 Returns exit code 0 if JSON file have all expected fields, 1 othervise.